Simulizer/Simulizer/docs/test-report/chapters/appendix-functional.md

 **Description**: The interface will allow changing of colour schemes by specification of the user, based upon a set of files bundled with the software.

-**How it will be tested**: Check that the theme colour scheme of the software changes when the user selects a particular theme, and check that this colour scheme is faithful to the source file for the colour scheme.
+**How it will be tested**: Go to the options and change the colour scheme to a different one, and repeat this for all colour/accessibility themes.

-*See below*.
-$\TODO{Kelsey doesn't know how to test this}$.
+*Requirement satisfied*.

 ***Requirement 4.4.3.d***